zmievsa/cadwyn/docs/quickstart/setup.md

 ![Version dashboard](../img/unversioned_dashboard.png)

 Clicking a card will take you to the card's regular swagger page.
+If you wish to see the `openapi.json` for a specific version, just use `/openapi.json?version=2000-01-01` (or whatever version you want to get).